Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 Here is an example of how you can define a record type named pare

-with two fields x
+with two fields x and y:

 (define-record-type pare (kons x y) pare? (x kar set-kar!) (y kdr))

-The above defines kons
+The above defines kons to be a constructor,

-to be accessors,
+kar and kdr to be accessors,

-to be a modifier,
+set-kar! to be a modifier,

-to be a predicate for pare
+and pare? to be a predicate for pares.

 (pare? (kons 1 2)) ⇒ #t (pare? (cons 1 2)) ⇒ #f (kar (kons 1 2)) ⇒ 1 (kdr (kons 1 2)) ⇒ 2 (let ((k (kons 1 2))) (set-kar! k 3) (kar k)) ⇒ 3